 - 7. Install the rain cap and small diameter pipe assembly into the Y concentric fitting and large pipe assembly.
-Ensure small diameter pipe is bottomed and cemented in the Y concentric fitting for #100140480 installations and fastened tightly into the rubber adapter for #100140484 installations. - 8.
-Secure the assembly to the structure as shown in FIG. 4-13 using field-supplied metal strapping or equivalent support material.
+Ensure small diameter pipe is fastened tightly into the rubber adapter. - 8.
+Secure the assembly to the structure as shown in FIG. 4-11 using field-supplied metal strapping or equivalent support material.